stechiang/portfolieth/README.md

 # Portfolieth

+_currently in Beta_

-Currently in Alpha (pending approval from API providers), Portfolieth is a free, open-source, lightweight chrome extension that displays an Ethereum address in the context of a cryptocurrency investment portfolio.
+Portfolieth is a free, open-source, lightweight chrome extension that displays an Ethereum address in the context of a cryptocurrency investment portfolio.

 ## Why?